Fumeng-Yang/VRMP_public/README.md

 # A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles

-This repository provides experimental materials, data, analysis code, and videos for the manuscript ``A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles`` (DOI: 10.1109/TVCG.2020.3009003) by Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.
+This repository provides experimental materials, data, analysis code, and videos for the paper *A Virtual Reality Memory Palace Variant Aids Knowledge Retrieval from Scholarly Articles*.

+Authors: Fumeng Yang, Jing Qian, Johannes Novotny, David Badre, Cullen D. Jackson, and David H. Laidlaw.
+DOI: 10.1109/TVCG.2020.3009003

 This repository contains large files and uses [git lfs](https://git-lfs.github.com/) to manage and access the large files.
 The VR experimental system is up to 7GB.
 If you need this system or a part of it, please email us.

 ## Folder: experiment